microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

 Services\RegistryService.cs(12,97,12,123): error CS0103: The name 'RegistryKeyPermissionCheck' does not exist in the current context
 ```

-The error is happening because we have converted the project from a .NET Framework library (which is specific for Windows) to a .NET Standard one, which is instead can run on multiple platforms, like Linux, Android, iOS, etc.
+The error is happening because we have converted the project from a .NET Framework library (which is specific for Windows) to a .NET Standard one, which instead can run on multiple platforms, like Linux, Android, iOS, etc.
 Our class library contains a class called **RegistryService** which interacts with the registry, which is a Windows-only concept.

 Does this mean that we need to give up with the conversion?
 No, thanks to the Windows Compatibility Pack!
 It's a special [NuGet package](https://www.nuget.org/packages/Microsoft.Windows.Compatibility) which adds support for many Windows specific APIs to a .NET Standard library.
 The library won't be cross-platform anymore, but it will still target .NET Standard.
 Let's add it to our project!